 How Does Eczema Develop, And How Can I Treat It?

-To help you understand a bit more about eczema and how, as a dermatologist in Spring, Dr. Perri can provide relief for you or your loved one, keep reading.
+To help you understand a bit more about eczema and how, as a dermatologist, Dr. Perri can provide relief for you or your loved one, keep reading.

 How Does Eczema Develop?

 The term “eczema” encompasses a group of skin conditions that leave the skin red, itchy, and inflamed.
 Eczema can range from mild, to moderate, or even severe.
 This frustrating skin condition occurs when you or your child comes in direct contact with an allergen.
 Items such as wool, particular ingredients in soap or laundry detergent, or other fabrics can irritate the skin and cause dry patches to form.
 Many times, the symptoms of eczema do not appear until 24-48 hours after contact, which is why it is considered a delayed allergy.
 This is also why it is so important to visit Dr. Perri, a board-certified dermatologist, for a diagnosis so you can know for sure that you’re suffering from eczema and not another skin condition.

 Who Can Develop Eczema?